 - Add remaining ingredients.

-- The quart sized jars make one big, meal sized salad.
-You could probably spilt it between two people if it were being served as a side salad.
+- The quart sized mason jars make one big, meal sized salad.
+You could probably split it between two people if it were being served as a side salad.

 - I recommend using wide-mouth Ball jars instead of ones with the regular size mouth.
 It’s just easier to get the ingredients in and out of the jars when using the wide-mouth.